jake94chavez/w2_tueswarmup_mockup/week-2/thursday.md

 :coffee: **Edge Case** definition:

 An edge case is a problem or situation that occurs only at an extreme (maximum or minimum) operating parameter.
 For example, a stereo speaker might noticeably distort audio when played at its maximum rated volume, even in the absence of other extreme settings or conditions.
-An edge case can be expected or unexpected.
+An edge case can be expected or unexpected. *-Wikipedia*

+For example, if we have had a challenge to find all of the prime numbers under some number *n*, the edge cases would be when *n* is 0, negative, when there are no prime's under *n*, etc.

 ## The Challenges